-Cristiano Ronaldo — one of our generation’s most decorated players with an astounding list of footballing records — dominated headlines shortly after the release of the video, where he tore into Manchester United with scathing words about feeling pushed out and betrayed by his teammates.
-He also said he didn’t respect team manager Erik Ten Hag.
+Cristiano Ronaldo — one of our generation’s most decorated players with an astounding list of footballing records — tore into his club with scathing words about feeling pushed out and betrayed by his teammates.
+He also said he didn’t respect Manchester United manager Erik Ten Hag.
 “I don’t have respect for him because he doesn’t show respect for me.
 If you don’t respect me, I’m never gonna have respect for you,” he told Morgan.

 — Cristiano Ronaldo (@Cristiano) November 22, 2022

 The Portuguese striker had clashed with Ten Hag just last month when he refused to come on as a last-minute substitute during his team’s match against Tottenham Hotspur.
 Displeased about being left on the bench, Ronaldo had stormed down the tunnel at Old Trafford stadium even before the final whistle — a move that led to him being slapped with several penalties including a fine and being made to train alone, away from his squad until after their next game.
-During his interview with Morgan, which was aired on November 16, former Man U interim boss Ralf Rangnick wasn’t spared either.
+During his interview with Morgan — of which the full 90-minute session will be aired on November 16 — former Man U interim boss Ralf Rangnick wasn’t spared either.
 Ronaldo criticised his capabilities, citing: “If you’re not even a coach, how are you going to be the boss of Manchester United?
 I’d never even heard of him.”

-Regardless of whose side you’re on, and what you make of the whole Manchester United debacle, one thing is for certain: Cristiano Ronaldo remains one of the richest (despite leaving the club with no payoff) and brightest soccer stars right now, and we can’t wait to see him leading Portugal in their match against Ghana on November 25 at the FIFA World Cup in Qatar.
+Regardless of whose side you’re on, and what you make of the whole Manchester United drama, one thing is for certain: Cristiano Ronaldo remains one of the brightest soccer stars right now, and we can’t wait to see him leading Portugal at the FIFA World Cup in Qatar, which kicks off on November 20.
 Barriers are dismantled and records are shattered when the 37-year-old soldiers on, defying any disparaging narrative that he is nearing the twilight of his phenomenal career.
 When he netted a hattrick against Tottenham Hotspur on March 12 2022, CR7 became the official outright top scorer in men’s football.

 Not bad for someone who was once admonished in a training session for not delivering end products to complement his bag of tricks.
 “He should be in the circus; he shouldn’t be on the pitch” – a sudden choleric outburst attributed to Manchester United’s legend Ruud van Nistelrooy.